alexanderklass/Pin-Planner/README.md

 So most of the features you see are made especially for that company.
 After the project was done, I started adding some extra features, so it could be used for several companies or other usages.
-It´s structured by rows with number of lanes and cols with the time.
+It's structured by rows with number of lanes and cols with the time.
 There are several thing that can be changed in the settings.
 Number of lanes, language, design or a custom price for the lanes.